THE PAKGHAN SERIES, DAY 15 – 17

 BUS STATION

-I never expected a bus station to be on my list of attractions to visit here in Pakistan but the buses here are worth seeing.
-They have to be the most colourful and unique buses in the world and every one of them is different.
-Don’t get me wrong they look cool but could not imagine sitting in one for any longer than I needed to; no windows, no AC and very cramped when at capacity!
+I never expected a bus station to be on my list of attractions here in Pakistan, but the buses are worth seeing.
+They have to be the most colourful and unique buses in the world, and every one of them is different.
+Don’t get me wrong, they look cool, but I could not imagine sitting in one for any longer than I needed to; no windows, no AC, and very cramped when at capacity!

 Pakistan’s most insane city